 Unless your party is as large as the Japanese group, this development shouldn't alarm you.
 Because tour groups are big, they move slowly and have to stop to collect stragglers.
 The tour guide also has to accommodate the unpredictability of five dozen or so bladders.
 In short, you should have no problem passing a group after the initial encounter.

-Many readers object to crisscrossing a theme park as our touring plans sometimes require.
-A lady from Decatur, Georgia, said she "got dizzy from all the bouncing around."
-We empathize, but here's the rub, park by park.
+Some readers object to crisscrossing a theme park as our touring plans sometimes require.
+A woman from Decatur, Georgia, told us she “got dizzy from all the bouncing around.”
+Believe us, we empathize.

 Touring Plans and the Obsessive-compulsive Reader

 We suggest sticking to the plans religiously, especially in the mornings, if you’re visiting during busy times.
 The consequence of touring spontaneity in peak season is hours of standing in line.
 When using the plans, however, relax and always be prepared for surprises and setbacks.